Ehanlion/mist_obsidian_mobile/3. Items/Symbiotic Barnacle Armor.md

+*I am going to give this armor as Split Armor, granting a base AC of 17, disadvantage on stealh, and requiring a 15 Strength to wear.*

 Modelled off of this: [living armor](https://dnd5e.wikidot.com/wondrous-items:living-armor)

 **Description:** this armor looks rough and ragged.
 Its edges are crab-like and sharp.
 It's carapace is mottled green, blue, and black.
 On the inside of the armor are what looks like hundreds of wriggling hairs that glisten and move.